 In five out of these twelve cases badly distorted closed orbits were found, but attempts to correct them resulted in unstable lattices.
-These instabilities showed up in various ways; in one case the code printed out det $|M-I|\sim 10^{-3}$, which indicated the proximity of an integer tune, and then stopped, in some other cases the code stopped and displayed the message "Tr M > 2" in one plane, and finally there were cases when the code crashed even before being able to evaluate the one-turn map and its linearization M and to conclude that the lattice was unstable [F2].
+These instabilities showed up in various ways; in one case the code printed out det $|M-I|\sim 10^{-3}$ , which indicated the proximity of an integer tune, and then stopped, in some other cases the code stopped and displayed the message "Tr M>2" in one plane, and finally there were cases when the code crashed even before being able to evaluate the one-turn map and its linearization M and to conclude that the lattice was unstable.

 In the remaining seven cases the modified Fermilab scheme clearly worked well.
 Their results are displayed in Table 2.
-The first three cases in the table are called "good."
-We call them in this manner since the second correction sufficed.
-These three cases are followed by two cases we call "fair."
-This is because the results of the second correction are not too far from the levels which might be acceptable (~ 1mm, or a little bit The last two cases we call "poor."
-The reasons for this characterization should be obvious.
-First of all, after the second correction the maximum excursion of the closed orbit is still huge (i.e. beyond 10mm!).
+The first three cases in the table are called "good" since the second correction sufficed.
+They are followed by two cases we call "fair" because the results of the second correction are not too far from the levels which might be acceptable (~ 1 mm).
+The last two cases we call "poor" because after the second correction the maximum excursion of the closed orbit is still huge (i.e. beyond 10 mm!).
 Furthermore, the improvement between the first and the second correction is only about a factor two.
-In addition to this, the quality of the first correction is very low in both cases; indeed, very sharp readjustments of kick strengths between the first and the second correction are the most significant indicators of this questionable initial efficiency [F3].
-However, the second correction brings even these two poor cases in line with the others and the third correction is then sufficient.
+In addition to this, the quality of the first correction is very low in both cases; indeed, very sharp readjustments of kick strengths between the first and the second correction are the most significant indicators of this questionable initial efficiency.
+However, the second correction brings even these two poor cases in line with the others and the third correction is then